zodern/meteor-up/docs/docs.md

 #### Labels

-Plugins can provide a list of labels for mup to manage.
+Plugins and `swarm.laels` in the config can provide a list of labels for mup to manage.
 Any changes to these labels (setting it for additional nodes, removing it, or changing it's value) will be reverted.
 You can add or modify any other label.

+Mup does not remove labels that plugins no longer use.

 ## Hooks